gtadeus/sdmixer2/README.md

-Prebuild binaries, with Windows Installer can be downloaded at SourceForge
+Prebuilt binaries, with Windows Installer can be downloaded at SourceForge

 https://sourceforge.net/projects/sdmixer/